knpuniversity/gulp/knpu/sourcemaps.md

 that means that debugging CSS is going to be an absolute nightmare.

 What I *really* want is the debugger to be smart enough to tell me that this font is coming from our `styles.scss` file at line 4.
-Such myserious magic goodness exists, and it's called a sourcemap.
+Such mysterious magic goodness exists, and it's called a sourcemap.

 ## Using gulp-sourcemaps